frizensami/vrm-vue/README.md

 ## Conceptual planning
 User-configurable attributes of each paper
 - Significance value (i.e. how important do you consider this paper to be?)
+- Categorie(s): categorizes each paper into a set of categories

 Auto-inferred for each paper (aim)
 - Number cited by